mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 * Masters degree
 * Professional degree
 * Doctorate degree
-* prefer not to answer
+* Prefer not to answer

 ##### !end-options

 ##### !answer

-* prefer not to answer
+* Prefer not to answer

 ##### !end-answer
 ### !end-challenge